DataSQRL/datasqrl.github.io/docs/reference/sqrl/deployments.md

 * A `package.json` configuration file that is used as the basis for all DataSQRL projects that use this profile.
 This file is placed in the root of the deployment profile.
 * A folder for each engine that is supported by the profile with engine specific deployment artifacts.
 * Any other "shared" deployment assets that are used across the engines or that pull the individual engines together into one deployment (e.g. a docker compose template).
 Those are placed in the root of the deployment profile.

+The templates are instantiated with the values from the physical plan documents and any values specified in the project configuration under `values`.
+In addition, the templating engine also provides these variables:
+- `config`: the full package.json file
+- `environment`: The current system environment.

 When building your own deployment profile, it is best to start with an existing profile and iterate from there.
 Take a look at the [default DataSQRL profiles](https://github.com/DataSQRL/sqrl/tree/main/profiles).